Interface dynamics in a degenerate Cahn-Hilliard model for viscoelastic phase separation: Introduction

 Depending on the choice of the coupling function $n=n(u)$, our asymptotic analysis leads to two different non-local lower-order variants of the surface diffusion flow:

-\paragraph{Intermediate surface diffusion.} The following result is a by-product of our asymptotics. \begin{restatable}[Intermediate surface diffusion]{thm}{isd} Consider~\eqref{eq:vpsn} assuming~\ref{hp:m.full},~\ref{hp:tauA.reg}, and $n\equiv1$ on the model coefficients and~\ref{hp:Gamma} on the limiting geometry.
+\paragraph{Intermediate surface diffusion.} The following result is a by-product of our asymptotics. \begin{thm}[Intermediate surface diffusion] Consider~\eqref{eq:vpsn} assuming~\ref{hp:m.full},~\ref{hp:tauA.reg}, and $n\equiv1$ on the model coefficients and~\ref{hp:Gamma} on the limiting geometry.
 Then, as $\ve\downarrow0$, the formal sharp-interface asymptotics lead to the intermediate surface diffusion flow

 where